County Master Plan (Approved October 2018)

 in a separate browser window, thus allowing the user save their place

 within the original document.

-A comprehensive plan, also called a master plan, is a blueprint for the future.
+A master plan is a blueprint for the future.
 The plan looks at the current state of a unit of government, where it has been, and where it would like to go in the future.
 That unit of government, whether local, county, or regional, uses the plan to guide decisions affecting land use, such as infrastructure improvements or the preservation of open space, to name two of many.
-Preparing a comprehensive plan is always a lengthy process requiring input and information from many people, groups, and sources.
+Preparing a master plan is always a lengthy process requiring input and information from many people, groups, and sources.

 2019-2024 County Capital Improvement Plan